mlibre/javascript-project-obfuscator/readme.md

 # Javascript Project Obfuscater
-Simple program to Obfuscate (make unreadable) your whole project or folder.
+Simple program to Obfuscate (make unreadable) your whole project, code or folder.
 Simply give it a folder address and this baby will do the job.

 ## Table of content